rcksrs/company-service/README.md

 # Company Service
-📜 Microservice for registration and management of users and complaints
+📜 Microservice for registration and management of companies

 ## 🛠 Installation